Zero-rated VAT: Everything you need to know

 • Any goods you give away or take from stock for your private use

-Businesses must also keep a record of the VAT they have charged and the amount they have reclaimed.
+Businesses must also keep a record of the VAT they’ve charged and the amount they’ve reclaimed.
 This record must be easily retrievable and available for inspection.

-Bear in mind the government’s Making Tax Digital initiative ; unless you are exempt you must keep detailed and extensive digital records on appropriate software as well.
+Bear in mind the government’s Making Tax Digital initiative: unless you’re exempt you must keep detailed and extensive digital records on appropriate software as well.

 Try automating your invoices with Pleo today.